Activity note: Hotel check-in from 3:00 p.m.

 Breakfast: Buffet at the hotel.

 Morning: We'll start the morning with an expert-led presentation about the life and art of Georgia O'Keeffe.
-After moving to northern New Mexico in 1949, Ms. O'Keeffe spent the next 26 years producing distinctive and iconic paintings of the area's landscape, flowers, and other regional subjects.
+One of the most significant artists of the 20th century, Georgia O’Keeffe (1887-1986) was devoted to creating imagery that expressed what she called “the wideness and wonder of the world as I live in it.”
+She was a leading member of the Stieglitz Circle, avant-garde artists who began to flourish in New York in the 1910s.
+O’Keeffe’s images—instantly recognizable as her own —include abstractions, large-scale depictions of flowers, leaves, rocks, shells, bones and other natural forms, New York cityscapes and paintings of the unusual shapes and colors of architectural and landscape forms of northern New Mexico.
 After the lecture, we'll walk 4 blocks to the Georgia O'Keeffe Museum, which holds the largest collection of O’Keefe’s work in the world – over 3,000 of the artist’s works – comprising 140 of her oil paintings, almost 700 drawings and hundreds of additional works.
 The museum offers a varying selection of O’Keeffe’s work, as well as works by other artists in changing exhibits.

 Lunch: On your own.

 Afternoon: Free Time: Most of the afternoon is free for independent explorations.
-We'll gather at the hotel in late afternoon, board our coach and depart for Red Mesa Cuisine in Eldorado.
+We'll gather at the hotel in late afternoon, board our coach and travel a few miles south of Santa Fe to Red Mesa Cuisine in Eldorado.
 On arrival at Red Mesa, we'll enjoy a meal featuring regional cuisine prepared by local chef Lois Ellen Frank, PhD.
 Dr. Frank is a Native American foods historian, culinary anthropologist, photographer and James Beard Award-winning author.

 Dinner: At Red Mesa Cuisine.